abdul06/language/spanish/lesson_1_intro.md

 yo - I
 yo soy - I am
 tu - you
+él - he
 ella - her
-elle - him

 el, la - the

+es - is
-es, eres - is
+eres - are
 un, una - a
+y - and
+con - with

 mujar - women
 hombre - man